 Frequency synchronization architecture

-The timing reference signal of the frequency synchronization network can be transmitted over a packet network or over a TDM network (e.g., SDH transport network).

 Two main methods have been defined for distributing frequency synchronization over the network: physical layer-based synchronization (e.g. Synchronous Ethernet) and packet-based synchronization (e.g. PTP).
 In the case of physical layer-based synchronization, the frequency reference signal is distributed through the physical layer and it can provide high-accuracy The clock quality level information (SSM code) is carried in the corresponding channel (e.g., ESMC in the case of synchronous Ethernet).

 For packet-based synchronization, the packet network distributes the frequency reference signal by means of PTP packets.